 There are 29 regulatory colleges in Alberta.
 Some colleges regulate a single profession, others regulate a number of professions.

-The HPA requires that regulatory colleges carry out governance responsibilities in a way that protects and serves the public interest.
+The HPA requires that regulatory colleges carry out governance and regulatory responsibilities in a way that protects and serves the public interest.
 Regulatory colleges do this by developing, maintaining and enforcing professional regulations, standards of practice and codes of ethics.

-A major responsibility of regulatory colleges is to investigate complaints about regulated members and impose disciplinary sanctions if appropriate.
+An important responsibility of regulatory colleges is to investigate complaints about regulated members and impose disciplinary sanctions if appropriate.
 Regulatory colleges are not the same as professional associations, whose primary role is to advance the interests of health professions.

 Recent changes to the HPA have required regulatory colleges to no longer carry out the functions of a professional association.
 This change ensures regulatory colleges always put patients and the public interest first.
 Professional associations still exist as separate entities and continue to promote and represent the interest of professionals.

 Regulatory college councils

 Councils are the governing bodies of the regulatory colleges.
 Their role is to manage and conduct their college’s activities on behalf of their members.
 Councils make professional regulations and bylaws, adopt standards of practice and codes of ethics, set registration and practice permit fees, appoint college officials, and hear reviews or appeals of registration decisions, practice permit renewal decisions and hearing decisions.